alf45tar/PedalinoMini/README.md

 :-------|:----------
 On|The event that trigger the action.
 Momentary switches, latches and ladders have 5 different events: PRESS, RELEASE, CLICK, DOUBLE CLICK and LONG PRESS.
 All of them need to be enabled on Pedals level otherwise the action is not triggered.<br>Analog expression pedals have only MOVE event.<br>Jog wheels have only JOG event.
 Button|Every pedal support at least one "button" except for MOMENTARY 2/LATCH 2 (2 buttons), MOMENTARY 3 (3 buttons) and LADDER (6 buttons).
 Each button is indipendent and every action can be linked to any button.
 Send|The action to be triggered on event.
-It can be a MIDI message (PROGRAM CHANGE, CONTROL CHANGE, NOTE ON, NOTE OFF, PITCH BEND, CHANNEL PRESSURE, START, STOP, CONTINUE), a special action (BANK+, BANK-, MTC START, MTC STOP, MTC CONTINUE, TAP, BPM+, BPM-) or a SEQUENCE of them.
+It can be a MIDI message (PROGRAM CHANGE, CONTROL CHANGE, NOTE ON, NOTE OFF, PITCH BEND, CHANNEL PRESSURE, START, STOP, CONTINUE), a special action (PROGRAM CHANGE+, PROGRAM CHANGE-, BANK SELECT+, BANK SELECT-, BANK+, BANK-, MTC START, MTC STOP, MTC CONTINUE, TAP, BPM+, BPM-) or a SEQUENCE of them.
 From Value/To Value|Define the range from a off value to a on value (see below).
 Tags When Off|Action name to display when off action is triggered.
 Tags When On|Action name to display when on action is triggered.